 - finding back to school outfits that we both love.

 - talking about how great going back to school will be.

-That first and last ones are important.
-Don’t forget to talk up preschool with your toddler!
+The first and last ones are super important.
+Don’t forget to talk about preschool with your toddler!
 It’s important whether it’s their first year or third year.
 After months of summer, they kind of forget what it’s like, so make sure you bring it up.
-Remind them of the different things they’ll get to do, the friends they’ll make and fun they’ll have!
-The more excited you are, the more excited they get and hopefully the easier the transition will be when the day comes.
+Remind them of the different things they’ll get to do, the friends they’ll make and the fun they’ll have!
+The more excited you are, the more excited they get, and hopefully the easier the transition will be when the day comes.